klaarnut/user-docs/en/website-menu.md

 RVsitebuilder 7 brings back membership area with full-featured authentication setting.
 You can enable Register/Login menu on yoour website by following this easy [guide](http://wun.cpedge.rvglobalsoft.net/docs/user-docs-recheck/en/register-and-login-system#built-in-register-and-login-setup)

+**Change design of Top Menu**

+You can change design for your website navigation by following this [guide](http://wun.cpedge.rvglobalsoft.net/docs/user-docs-recheck/en/website-template#top-menu)

 ---------------------------------------------------------------------------------------------------